 Well-respected by her peers in higher education, the Association of Community College Trustees (ACCT) named Dr. Hetherington as its recipient of the 2014 Chief Executive Officer Award, which recognizes the outstanding contributions and leadership of a community college president.
 Dr. Hetherington received this award after her selection as the ACCT Northeast Region CEO.
 This honor resulted in the Maryland State Senate presenting Dr. Hetherington with an official proclamation at one of its 2015 meetings.

-During her tenure as president, Howard Community College has achieved recognition as a “Great College to Work For” from The Chronicle of Higher Education for eight consecutive years.
+During her tenure as president, Howard Community College has achieved recognition as a “Great College to Work For” from The Chronicle of Higher Education for nine consecutive years.
 HCC is the only community college in Maryland to have achieved this record status.

 Dr. Hetherington maintains strong ties to the community and strives to enhance the college’s partnerships with area businesses, organizations and nonprofits.
 She champions the needs of students and the broader college community before elected officials at the county, state, and federal levels.
 Dr. Hetherington serves on the Education Commission of the States, a position appointed by the governor of Maryland in 2013.
 In addition, she works proactively with her colleagues across Maryland by serving on the executive committee of the Maryland Council of Community College Presidents and the state’s community college advocacy organization, the Maryland Association of Community Colleges.

 Prior to her presidency, Dr. Hetherington served HCC as the executive vice president, capital campaign manager, and vice president of student services.
 Before joining HCC, she held progressively responsible positions at the Community College of Philadelphia, including dean of student systems.
 She was an adjunct professor at Delaware County Community College in Pennsylvania.